AliDanger2/Bungee-Command-Blocker/README.md

 # Bungee-Command-Blocker
-A Simple Plugin That Allows You To Block Certain Commands In Certain Servers Via Bungee.
-How to install :
+A Simple Plugin That Allows You To Block Certain Commands In Certain Servers Via Bungee./n How to install :
 1. Download the .jar file
 2. Copy and paste it into your Bungee server's plugins folder